mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/offlinefirst-data/local-data-security.md

 It is a best practice to synchronize as little data as possible to the device and avoid synchronizing any confidential or privacy-related data that does not pertain to the current user.

-### 3.1 Ensure Domain-Model Access Rules Are Configured Correctly
+### 3.1 Ensure Domain-Model Access Rules are Configured Correctly

 The Mendix Client only stores objects and attributes that the current user has read access to.
 Incomplete or misconfigured access rules on the domain model may cause too much data to be synchronized to the device databases.